Pacific Steam Navigation Company

 The Pacific Steam Navigation Company (Compañía de Vapores del Pacífico) was a British commercial shipping company that operated along the Pacific coast of South America, and was the first to use steam ships for commercial traffic in the Pacific Ocean.
+At one point in the 1870s, it had the world's largest merchant steamship fleet.
+The company continued in business until 1965, when it was purchased by another company, but it survived in name through a succession of ownership changes until at least the 1980s.